apolloskim/that-game-app/readme.md

 **Languages Used**

-HTML, CSS, and vanilla Javascript was used to create this game.
+HTML, CSS, and Javascript was used to create this game.

+* *HTML*: Used to structure the initial page layout.
+* *CSS*: Used to style the board, tile animation, and the general page.
+* *Javascript*: Used to create the board class, tile class, and the game class.